GerHobbelt/freeimage/README.md

 ----
 This is a clone of https://sourceforge.net/p/freeimage/svn/ .

-FreeImage is licensed under the GNU General Public License, version 2.0 (GPLv2) or version 3.0 (GPLv3), and the FreeImage Public License (FIPL).
+FreeImage is currently sporadically maintained by Hervé Drolon on SourceForge.
+It is licensed under the GNU General Public License, version 2.0 (GPLv2) or version 3.0 (GPLv3), and the FreeImage Public License (FIPL).
 More details on the project homepage: https://freeimage.sourceforge.io/ .